protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [EcoSummit](https://ecosummit.net/) - Accelerates smart green startups in energy, mobility and cities to save our climate and planet.
 * [REScoop.eu](https://www.rescoop.eu/) - The European federation of citizen energy cooperatives.
 * [EU Islands](https://euislands.eu/) - We are a one-stop-shop for Europe’s island communities transitioning to clean energies.
+* [Climate Technology Centre and Network](https://www.ctc-n.org/) - The Centre promotes the accelerated transfer of environmentally sound technologies for low carbon and climate resilient development at the request of developing countries.

 ## Open Business Models